c-uhs/turnover/docs/conferences/ims-2020/abstract/abstract.md

 For each variant, we fit the risk group-specific rates of partnership formation in order to reproduce the same set of risk group-specific STI prevalence targets at equilibrium.
-We then compared the 10-year tPAF of the high risk group projected by the models with vs without turnover under proportionate mixing (1 vs 2) and again under assortative mixing (3 vs 4).
+We then compared the 10-year tPAF of the high risk group projected by the models with versus without turnover under proportionate mixing (1 vs 2) and again under assortative mixing (3 vs 4).

 ----------------------------------------------------------------------------------------------------